8.7.20

 STEP #1: Underpainting and Blocking-in.

-I want to get rid of the white canvas right away so I like to thinly paint in shapes called blocking-in.
-I use a mop-style brush to fan over lightly to smooth out any hard edges of oil paint.
-I let this dry overnight and it will keep my basic drawing intact.
+I want to get rid of the white canvas right away, so I like to thinly paint in shapes called blocking-in.
+I use a mop-style brush to gently fan over the surface, smoothing out any hard edges of the oil paint.
+I let this dry overnight, and it will keep my basic drawing intact.

 STEP #2: Defining shapes into color blocks.